jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-14.md

 (ii) revised stranded cost amounts based on current market information.
 Section 4.
-NPC Stranded Debt and Stranded Contract Cost Recovery.
+NAPOCOR Stranded Debt and Stranded Contract Cost Recovery.
-(a) Consistent with Section 32 of the Act, the National Government shall directly assume a portion of the financial obligations of NPC transferred to PSALM in an amount not to exceed Two Hundred Billion Pesos (P200,000,000,000.00).
+(a) Consistent with Section 32 of the Act, the National Government shall directly assume a portion of the financial obligations of NAPOCOR transferred to PSALM in an amount not to exceed Two Hundred Billion Pesos (P200,000,000,000.00).
-(b) The following guidelines shall govern the recovery by the PSALM of the Stranded Debts and Stranded Contract Costs of NPC:
+(b) The following guidelines shall govern the recovery by the PSALM of the Stranded Debts and Stranded Contract Costs of NAPOCOR:
-(i) PSALM shall calculate the amount of the Stranded Debts and Stranded Contract Costs of NPC that shall form part of the Universal Charge to be determined, fixed, and approved by the ERC and reviewed by the same body annually.
-In determining the amount of Stranded Contract Costs of NPC, PSALM may include in such calculation the principal amount and interest expenses of any such debt raised by PSALM to finance the buy- out or buy-down of any eligible IPP contract, i.e. contracts
+(i) PSALM shall calculate the amount of the Stranded Debts and Stranded Contract Costs of NAPOCOR that shall form part of the Universal Charge to be determined, fixed, and approved by the ERC and reviewed by the same body annually.
+In determining the amount of Stranded Contract Costs of NAPOCOR, PSALM may include in such calculation the principal amount and interest expenses of any such debt raised by PSALM to finance the buy- out or buy-down of any eligible IPP contract, i.e. contracts